 Addiction can impact anyone, from any walk of life.
 Whether it be an addiction to alcohol, prescription drugs or illegal substances, it’s important to understand your limits and proper dosage amounts to avoid side effects like poisoning, overdose and death.
 Long-term drug or alcohol use is detrimental to a person’s overall health and well-being, and it can even put a strain on family and friends.
-If you or someone you know needs help overcoming addiction, call The Recovery Village to learn more about resources and find treatment options.
+If you or someone you know needs help overcoming addiction, call The Recovery Village at Palmer Lake to learn more about resources and find treatment options.

 A stimulant used to treat attention-deficit hyperactivity disorder (ADHD) symptoms, Adderall is widely taken by both children and adults.
 Some may use Adderall to get high, which can lead to addiction and other dangerous side effects.